-Many people don’t realize that summer can wreak havoc on those who suffer from allergies, and unfortunately, our children often don’t remember to tell us (or don’t even realize) that they have an itchy nose or watery eyes.
+Many people don’t realize that summer can wreak havoc on those who suffer from allergies, and unfortunately, our children often don’t remember to tell us, or don’t realize that they have an itchy nose or watery eyes.
 The National Sleep Foundation has said that allergies can cause a lack of sleep.
 Additionally, a lack of sleep can make your little one more prone to allergy symptoms.
-It’s a vicious cycle (the same proves true for adults as well), but there are a few things that you can do to help mitigate the amount of allergens your baby comes in contact with.
+It’s a vicious cycle, but there are a few things that you can do to help mitigate the amount of allergens your baby comes in contact with.

 • Bathe your child more frequently.
-Even if you just have them quickly rinse off in the shower, the water will help remove traces of pollen (a common allergen) from their skin and hair, and help to keep it from being tracked into their bed.
+Even if you just have them quickly rinse off in the shower, the water will help remove traces of pollen from their skin and hair, and help to keep it from being tracked into their bed.

 • Keep your windows closed when it’s breezy out, or use an air purifier to help pull the pollen out of the air.

 • Vacuum regularly, dust, and change out sheets at least once a week to help keep the pollen in your home to a minimum.